Emergency Medical Technician Certificate

 - Completion of at least ENC1101 College Composition and MAT0018 Foundations of College Mathematics I or higher developmental mathematics course or one general education Mathematics State Core course

-Applicant must have also completed one of the following:
+Applicant must have also completed the following:

 - Approved first responder course (EMS1059C )